paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-22a-congressional-office-for-international-leadership.md

 ---
 title: 2
 chapter: 22A
-heading: OPEN WORLD LEADERSHIP CENTER
+heading: CONGRESSIONAL OFFICE FOR INTERNATIONAL LEADERSHIP
 section_count: 1
 source: >-
   https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2&num=0&edition=prelim
 ---
 <a id="section-1151"></a>
 ## § 1151.
-Open World Leadership Center
+Congressional Office for International Leadership
 **(a) Establishment**

-(1) **In general** — There is established in the legislative branch of the Government a center to be known as the “Open World Leadership Center 11 So in original.
-Probably should be followed by closing quotation marks. (the “Center”).
+(1) **In general** — There is established in the legislative branch of the Government an office to be known as the “Congressional Office for International Leadership” (the “Office”).

-(2) **Board of Trustees** — The Center shall be subject to the supervision and direction of a Board of Trustees (the “Board”) which shall be composed of 11 members as follows:
+(2) **Board of Trustees** — The Office shall be subject to the supervision and direction of a Board of Trustees (the “Board”) which shall be composed of 11 members as follows:

   (A) Two Members of the House of Representatives appointed by the Speaker of the House of Representatives, one of whom shall be designated by the Majority Leader of the House of Representatives and one of whom shall be designated by the Minority Leader of the House of Representatives.